storageos/deploy/k8s/deploy-storageos/etcd-as-svc/README.md

+## ETCD
+StorageOS uses etcd to keep cluster consistency.
+By default StorageOS uses an embedded installation of etcd.
+However, this installation permits you to use services in Kubernetes to reference a non embedded etcd cluster.
+You can define the Namespace and Service name in deploy-storageos.sh.

+In the directory `etcd-deployment`, there is an example of a 3 node etcd cluster bootstrap using the etcd Kubernetes operator from https://github.com/coreos/etcd-operator.
+Follow the instructions in the `etcd-deployment` directory.

+> The maintenance of the etcd cluster is out of the scope of StorageOS.
+It is
+> mandatory that the user handle backups, and ensure high availability.
+The
+> deployment of the etcd cluster aims to be an example.

 # Deploy StorageOS

-Run the script `deploy-storageos.sh` to run a StorageOS cluster deployed in its own namespace with a DaemonSet and RBAC support.
+Once you have deployed the etcd cluster, run the script `deploy-storageos.sh` to run a StorageOS cluster deployed in its own namespace with a DaemonSet and RBAC support.

 > By running the `cleanup.sh` the StorageOS cluster will be removed.
 The data will remain present if you run the deployment script again.
 Stopping or loosing any node while StorageOS is not running can corrupt the state of cluster and loose data.